UW Bothell Fast Facts 2024-25

 Source: Office of Financial Aid & Scholarships

-The wages of UW Bothell alumni with bachelor degrees are consistently the second highest in the state among all graduates with comparable degrees from public, four-year institutions.
+UW Bothell alumni with bachelor’s and master’s degrees consistently earn the highest wages in the state among graduates of public, four-year universities.

 Best Value